 Overwhelmed by your love for animals?

-But what happens when an animal-lover is TOO compassionate and they get overwhelmed?
+Having compassion is a good thing, but what happens when an animal-lover is TOO compassionate and they get overwhelmed?
 Is there such a thing as being TOO COMPASSIONATE?

 People, especially non-animal lovers, will say that yes – there is definitely a point of too much – yet animal lovers tend to have other feelings about this issue.
 They tend to keep a spot open in their home, just in case.
 They tend to hold on to an animal that was only supposed to stay their temporarily because, “No one can take care of them like I do”.